Investing

 • Smart contract bugs

-Code vulnerabilities have led to over $3 billion in losses since 2020.
+Code vulnerabilities have led to billions in losses since 2020.
 There is no insurance.

 • Regulatory uncertainty

-Governments globally are still defining DeFi's legal status.
+Governments globally are still defining the legal status of DeFi.
 Rules can change overnight.

 • Volatility